uswitch/blueshift/README.md

     [metrics-logger-reporter-thread-1] INFO user - type=METER, name=uswitch.blueshift.redshift.redshift-imports.imports, count=0, mean_rate=0.0, m1=0.0, m5=0.0, m15=0.0, rate_unit=events/second
     [metrics-logger-reporter-thread-1] INFO user - type=METER, name=uswitch.blueshift.redshift.redshift-imports.rollbacks, count=0, mean_rate=0.0, m1=0.0, m5=0.0, m15=0.0, rate_unit=events/second

+### Riemann Metrics
+Reporting metrics to [Riemann](http://riemann.io/) can be achieved using the [https://github.com/uswitch/blueshift-riemann-metrics](https://github.com/uswitch/blueshift-riemann-metrics) project.
+To enable support you'll need to build the project:

+    $ cd blueshift-riemann-metrics
+    $ lein uberjar

+And then change the `./etc/config.edn` to reference the riemann reporter:

+    :telemetry {:reporters [uswitch.blueshift.telemetry/log-metrics-reporter
+                            uswitch.blueshift.telemetry.riemann/riemann-metrics-reporter]}

+Then, when you've built and run Blueshift, be sure to add the jar to the classpath (the following assumes you're in the blueshift working directory):

+    $ cp blueshift-riemann-metrics/target/blueshift-riemann-metrics-0.1.0-standalone.jar ./target
+    $ java -cp "target/*" uswitch.blueshift.main --config ./etc/config.edn

+Obviously for a production deployment you'd probably want to automate this with your continuous integration server of choice :)

 ## TODO

 * Change `KeyWatcher` to identify when directories are deleted, can exit the watcher process and remove from the list of watched directories.
 If it's added again later can then just create a new process.